California: Sports

 The Grand Prix of Long Beach is the longest running major street race in North America.

-California has 18 major professional sports league franchises, far more than any other state.
+California has 19 major professional sports league franchises, far more than any other state.
 The San Francisco Bay Area has five major league teams, while the Greater Los Angeles Area is home to ten.
-San Diego has two major league teams and Sacramento has one.
+San Diego has two major league teams and Sacramento has two.
 The NFL Super Bowl has been hosted in California 12 times at five different stadiums: Los Angeles Memorial Coliseum, the Rose Bowl, Stanford Stadium, Levi's Stadium, and San Diego Stadium.
 A thirteenth, Super Bowl LVI, was held at SoFi Stadium in Inglewood on February 13, 2022.

 California has long had many respected collegiate sports programs.
 California is home to the oldest college bowl game, the annual Rose Bowl, among others.

 The NFL has three teams in the state: the Los Angeles Rams, Los Angeles Chargers, and San Francisco 49ers.

-MLB has four teams in the state: the San Francisco Giants, Los Angeles Dodgers, Los Angeles Angels, and San Diego Padres.
+MLB has five teams in the state: the San Francisco Giants, Los Angeles Dodgers, Los Angeles Angels, San Diego Padres, and the Athletics, which plan to move to Las Vegas by 2028.

 The NBA has four teams in the state: the Golden State Warriors, Los Angeles Clippers, Los Angeles Lakers, and Sacramento Kings.
 Additionally, the WNBA also has two teams in the state: the Los Angeles Sparks and Golden State Valkyries.

 The NHL has three teams in the state: the Anaheim Ducks, Los Angeles Kings, and San Jose Sharks.

-MLS has four teams in the state: the Los Angeles Galaxy, San Jose Earthquakes, Los Angeles FC, and San Diego FC.
+MLS has four teams in the state: the Los Angeles Galaxy, San Jose Earthquakes, Los Angeles FC, and San Diego FC, while NWSL has three teams in California: Angel City FC, Bay FC, and San Diego Wave FC.